Non-English versions of The Simpsons: Brazil

 In Brazil, The Simpsons is dubbed into Brazilian Portuguese by Audio News studio in Rio de Janeiro.
 The voice for Homer/Abe is Carlos Alberto, Marge is Selma Lopes, Lisa is voiced by Nair Amorim and later by Flavia Saddy and Bart is voiced by Rodrigo Antas.
 Some of the name of the characters is adapted to a similar name in Brazilian Portuguese or translated, when there are words or names in the Brazilian Portuguese language.
 For an example the character Gill, his name is pronounced Jil, like the singer Gilberto Gil, for translations: Snowball is called Bola de Neve, and Santa's Little Helper is called Ajudante do Papai Noel.
 Kwik E 'Mart, the first season is Mercadinho.
 Homer's friend, Lenny has an accent from the Brazilian northeast.

 Portugal

-Unlike Brazil, in Portugal, the show airs in its original English with Portuguese subtitles.
-However, The Simpsons Movie was dubbed, (even though the original version with subtitles also came out in Portuguese theaters).
+Unlike Brazil, in Portugal, the show airs in its original English with Portuguese subtitles, as seen on TV.
+However, The Simpsons Movie was both dubbed and subtitled in Portuguese theaters.